PolarCookie/arptool/README.md

 </table>

 ---
-Conclusion: arp is important, arp debuffs are very important.
+Conclusion: arp is important, arp debuffs are very important.<br>
 The one time I did magtheridon on hellground, I, the prot war, was stuck at a cube and we had a paladin tank him.
 However there was a blue geared arms warrior with us.
 He did not apply sunders, none of the other warriors applied sunders either but this guy was obviously bottom of recount.<br>
-He should have applied sunders, all i'm saying.
+He should have applied sunders, is all i'm saying.